stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-These are *tubes;* these are *bands!* Not a sphere to be seen!
+These are *tubes,* these are *bands!* Not a sphere to be seen!

 #### BEN

 Oh!
 Hang on a minute!
-Are Dyson spheres the thing from *Matter*.
+Are Dyson spheres the thing from *Matter*?
 From-- Oh, I was gonna bring it down.

 #### BRYN